nkh/ftl/config/ftl/etc/man/ftl.md

 		chose a size in a predefined, see rc file, set of sizes

 	Preview once «V»
-		Preview current entry (if preview pane is close), then close preview
+		Preview current entry (if preview pane is close), close the preview at the next command.

-	Alternative preview for dir, media, pdf, tar, ... «⇑v/“» Alternative preview for dir, media, pdf, tar, ... «⇈v/‘» When preview is on a preview for the current entry is shown, some entries have more than one type of preview, IE: directories.
+	Alternative preview #1 «⇑v/“»
+	Alternative preview #2 «⇈v/‘»
+		Some entry have multiple preview types, these bindings let you to see the other type of preview.

+		entry types with multiple preview types:
+			- directories
+			- media
+			- pdf
+			- tar files

 	File preview at end «⇈t/Þ»
-		show the bottom of the entry
+		show the bottom of the entry (text files in vim)

 	Hexadecimal preview «⇑x/»»